ga-wdi-lessons/css-review/readme.md

 ## Framing (10 min / 10 min)

+Q. What is CSS?
+---
+> Cascading Style Sheets are what make webpages look like more than just words on a page.
+HTML's only purpose is to say what purpose chunks of content serve; CSS's only purpose is to say what a chunk with a certain purpose should look like.

 This lesson is going to be almost entirely you working through some exercises we have prepared for you.
+You will not turn in these exercises.
+However, whoever completes them first and best gets bragging rights!

 These exercises may use CSS properties with which you're unfamiliar.
 In fact, you may not be familiar with CSS at all.